Blinded (TV series)

 Blinded or Fartblinda is a Swedish television drama series, which was streamed via C More from 19 August 2019 and broadcast on TV4 from 2 September.
-It is based on the novel, Farblinda (2016), by Swedish writer Carolina Neurath.
+It is based on the novel, Fartblinda (2016), by Swedish writer Carolina Neurath.
 The first season of eight episodes was directed by Jens Jonsson (director)|Jens Jonsson and Johan Lundin.
 Scripts were mostly written by Jesper Harrie, who was joined by Jonas Bonnier or Maria Karlsson for some episodes.
 It stars Julia Ragnarsson as Bea, a financial investigative reporter, and Matias Varela as Peder, a bank CEO.
 Meanwhile, Bea and the married Peder are having a clandestine affair.
 The second season, also with eight episodes, followed on 16 May 2022, which was directed by Jonsson and Lundin.
 Jonsson co-wrote scripts with Erik Hultkvist and they were joined by additional scriptwriters.
 Lead actors Ragnarsson and Varela reprised their roles.
 The third season of six episodes was streamed from 23 April 2025 and has Ragnarson joined by Maxwell Cunningham as Karim Abassi.